HiltonRoscoe/semval/README.md

 ### Testing a set of instances

-using the `--mutiple` flag will allow you to test a set of JSON instances in a single file.
+using the `--multiple` flag will allow you to test a set of JSON instances in a single file.
 The file must be in the form of:

 ```typescript
 {